slowernews/archi-project/README.md

 ===
 ####Others:

-- use camelCase, PascalCase or spaces:
+- use spaces instead of camelCase, PascalCase or snake_case:

-        Example using camelCase: #largeInvestor@houseInLisbon
-        Example using PascalCase: #LargeInvestor@HouseInLisbon
         Example using spaces: #large investor@house in lisbon

 - but avoid these symbols for regular naming: **# @ . - + $ % { } [ ]**